 3) Practice new ways of processing rage.

-Self-care practices including routinely getting out into nature, cultivating a mindfulness meditation practice, keeping a gratitude journal, and prioritizing “me” time have all been shown to reduce anxiety and depression while improving an overall sense of well-being.
+Self-care practices including routinely getting out into nature, cultivating a mindfulness meditation or deep breathing practice, keeping a gratitude journal, and prioritizing “me” time have all been shown to reduce anxiety and depression while improving an overall sense of well-being.
 Don’t know where to start?
 Check out this enlightening podcast from a teacher of Tibetan Buddhism for a six-step meditation on recognizing and letting go of anger.

 4) Consider lifestyle changes.